ehbaker/Ice2ODocs/index.md

 > - is this table designed to be joined with another, for example location data?
 If so, mention this file's name and best practices for > the combining process (e.g. 'joined on column A in table ABC and column Z in table XYZ.
 >
 > Additional Notes:
-> -anything else you need to add?
+> - anything else you need to add?